gbdsantos/next-level-week-14-expert/server/README.md

 ## About

-Polls system using Node.js, Postgres, Redis, TypeScript and Websockets.
-App development during Next Nevel Week Expert event.
-In
+Polls system using Node.js, Postgres, **Redis**, TypeScript, and **WebSockets**.
+The Pub/Sub pattern was implemented in endpoint with WebSocket protocol, which ranks (counts) votes using a strategy made possible by Redis.

 ## Getting Start